-- The student-athlete meets all obligations to the team in regards to turning in uniform, equipment, and all financial obligations are met - The student-athlete personally delivers notice to the coach and athletic director in a face to face meeting - The student-athlete's reason for quitting is made known to the coach and athletic director - Any student-athlete who quits a sport without following the guidelines above, will be suspended from the next sport participated in for 25% of the season.
+- The student-athlete meets all obligations to the team regarding turning in uniform, equipment, and all financial obligations are met. - The student-athlete personally delivers notice to the coach and athletic director in a face-to-face meeting. - The student-athlete's reason for quitting is made known to the coach and athletic director. - Any student-athlete who quits a sport without following the guidelines above, will be suspended from the next sport participated in for 25% of the season.